Common history that divides Belarus and Lithuania

 Workland reports that in Belarus it remains easy to get agriculture-related work, but there is almost no chance of finding an office position.
 The best that a Ukrainian immigrant can expect in Belarus is €150–200 per month.

 Therefore, current conditions in Belarus are unlikely to bring large numbers of labour immigrants from Ukraine to Belarus.
 Indeed, now that Ukrainians have received visa-free travel to EU countries, they are even less likely to come.
 In the past year, Belarus has experienced a reduction in the number of immigrants—21,038 comparing to 28,349 people in 2015.
 The number of tourist visitors from Ukraine has also decreased by half from 10,000 in 2015 to 5,000 in 2016.
+Go ahead and check my site to find more information about the best law firm near you.

 Receiving a work permit in Belarus